Mid-20th-century baby boom

 United States birth rate (births per 1000 population).
 The US Census Bureau defines baby boomers as those born between mid-1946 and mid-1964 (shown in red).

 The middle of the 20th century was marked by a significant and persistent increase in fertility rates in many countries, especially in the Western world.
-The term baby boom is often used to refer to this particular boom, generally considered to have started immediately after World War II, although some demographers place it earlier or during the war.
-This terminology led to those born during this baby boom being nicknamed the baby boom generation.
+The term baby boom is often used to refer to this particular boom, generally considered to have started immediately after World War II, although some demographers place it earlier than or during the war.
+This terminology led to those born during this baby boom being called the baby boomers.

 The boom coincided with a marriage boom.
 The increase in fertility was driven primarily by a decrease in childlessness and an increase in parity progression to a second child.
 In most of the Western countries, progression to a third child and beyond declined, which, coupled with aforementioned increase in transition to first and second child, resulted in higher homogeneity in family sizes.
 The baby boom was most prominent among educated and economically active women.

-The baby boom ended with a significant decline in fertility rates in the 1960s and 1970s, later called the baby bust by demographers.
+The baby boom was followed by a significant decline in fertility rates in the mid-late 1960s and 1970s, later called the baby bust (or Generation X) by demographers.